 The Baratza encore is described as high quality entry level grinder, Personally, I rate it as much higher and good enough for expert home baristas.
 It is not one I’d use for commercial use as the grind size is limited to 250 microns at the smallest to 1,200 at the largest.

-The smaller end you will need something smaller than 200 microns, more so if the coffee shop in question wishes to brew Turkish coffee.
+On the smaller end you will need something smaller than 200 microns, more so if the coffee shop in question wishes to brew Turkish coffee.

 With 40 settings, you can rest assured you have plenty of settings for the perfect grind size for all coffee drinks and brewing methods that you are going to make at home.